maciejtatol/Amiga2JS/README.md

 `runCapturedPhase0Pipeline`, preserving the reconstruction, verification, and grading gates used by the local fixture.

+For a command-line run, provide the captured JSON files to `retroport phase0-captured` along with the artifact digest, scenario definitions, initial state, execution metadata, and separately held ground truth.

 ## What is Amiga2JS?

 Amiga2JS is an evidence-driven reverse-engineering project, not a